ilenhart/AulaNewsletterTS/README.md

 In order to do this, this project pulls the latest messages and posts from Aula on a set schedule, and persists them to a secure database (get-aula-persist).
 Then, on a separate schedule, a generate newsletter process runs (generate-newsletter), which examines the information in the secure database, summarizes, extracts reminders and implied events, and generally makes sense out of the whole thing.
 Behind the scenes, this uses AI in Bedrock with the Claude model to do translation, summary, etc.

 By default, if there are no updates since the last time the newsletter process ran (no new messages or posts), then no newsletter is sent at all.
 This is configurable, if you want to receive basically an empty or repeated email just for kicks.

+**On-Demand Newsletter Generation**: In addition to scheduled newsletters, you can trigger immediate newsletter generation via the REST API endpoint `PUT /api/sendNewsletter`.
+This allows you to:
+- Generate a newsletter outside of the scheduled time
+- Create custom newsletters covering specific date ranges (e.g., last 7 days, next 14 days)
+- Test newsletter generation during development

 Important to know, this process also translates the results into English (from Danish), so if you are looking to have the original Danish, that could be a configurable future feature request, or just change the prompts in this project accordingly.